The Investment Treaty Arbitration Review: Contributory Fault, Mitigation and other Defences to Damages

 The MTD case was highlighted by the tribunal as being of the first type (unrelated to the wrongdoing); while the Occidental case was identified as being of the second type (provoking the wrongful conduct of the State).
 The circumstances of the Yukos case, in which the tribunal found that some elements of Yukos' tax minimisation strategies were abusive and unlawful, are likewise of this kind.
 The tribunal noted:18

 While . . .
 Respondent's tax assessments and tax collection efforts against Yukos were not aimed primarily at the collection of taxes, but rather at bankrupting Yukos and facilitating the transfer of its assets to the State, it cannot ignore that Yukos' tax avoidance arrangements in some of the low-tax regions made it possible for Respondent to invoke and rely on that conduct as a justification of its actions against Mr. Khodorkovsky and Yukos.

 There was, as a result 'a sufficient causal link between Yukos' abuse of the system in some of the low-tax regions and its demise' to lead to a finding of contributory fault.

-Subsequent cases in which the issue of contributory fault have been considered include Bear Creek,17 Burlington Resources18 and Perenco.19 None of these led to a finding of contributory fault.
-In Bear Creek, the tribunal noted the principles involved in such a finding:20
+Other cases in which the issue of contributory fault have been considered include Bear Creek21 and Burlington Resources22.
+None of these cases led to a finding of contributory fault.
+In Bear Creek, the tribunal noted the principles involved in such a finding:23

 the doctrine of contributory fault under international law requires that the party advocating for its application demonstrate – in addition to contribution to the investor's harm – that the investor's willful or negligent conduct or omission materially and significantly contributed to its harm, directly causing it.
 There must also be a sufficient causal link between the negligent or willful act or omission and the harm, in accordance with ILC Article 31.
 Respondent cannot meet its burden of proof for such a finding.